 Liam received the LTCL (Distinction) and LMusNZ Piano diplomas in 2017, then started study at the New Zealand School of Music in 2018.
 Liam is now finishing his third year in Classical Piano and Composition, where he has been under the piano tutorage of Jian Liu and David Barnard, and the composition tutorage of Michael Norris.
 Liam has been a three-time finalist in the NZSM’s Body/Harris Prize for “Best Performance of a New Zealand Work”, winning in 2018, won NZSM’s Matthew Marshall Award for “Composition for ensemble with guitar in a prominent role” in 2019 & 2020, and received third in 2019’s Lilburn Composition Competition.

 Liam’s largest passion in music is contemporary and New Zealand music.
 He often curates his own programmes which blend older and newer classical music, as a pianist, composer and conductor.
 One of these results include his forming of the Sounds of Te Kōkī concert series, which aims to premier new compositions from the New Zealand School of Music.
-Liam aspires to learn music and create eclectic programmes that highlight newer ideas of musical expression for his audiences.
+Liam aspires to create eclectic programmes that highlight newer ideas of musical expression for his audiences.

 for solo piano, 2m

 for cello and piano, 5m

 for solo viola, 7m